Introduction

 This is what the Cultural Week of Action on Race and Democracy is about.
 It’s about creating a culture where we can:

-The “Bigger We” is a vision about who we can be when we recognize that we are diverse — across race, class, gender, sexual orientation, religion, ability, language, and more — and that we are interconnected.
+The theme of the 2025 Cultural Week of Action on Race and Democracy is “We The People: A Week of Culture, Courage, and Collective Power."
+We will build on last year’s theme of “Building the Bigger We.”
+The “Bigger We” is a vision about who we can be when we recognize that we are diverse— across race, class, gender, sexual orientation, religion, ability, language, and more — and that we are interconnected.
 And because we are interconnected, we understand that equity and racial justice are a benefit to all of us, across our identities or backgrounds.

 What does the vision of a “Bigger We” look like in your community, and how do we build it together?
-This is the theme that participating sites will interpret through their events.
+Who are “We the People”?

 Examples of Arts and Cultural Features: